YerongAI/Office-Tool-docs/docs/usage/toolbox/windows.md

 # Windows tools

+Windows tools is located on `Toolbox` page -> `Windows tools` section.

+## Environment variables manager

+Environment variables manager is designed to view or fix some missing or incorrect variables.
+It doesn't support to edit or remove any variables.

+If one or more variables is missing or incorrect, you will get a notification about error.
+Simply click "Reset" button to fix them.

 ## Reset Software Protection service

 Some configuration information related to Software Protection in the registry will be deleted, such as the KMS host address and renewal policy.
 If Office Tool Plus detects that your Software Protection service is hooked by `SppExtComObjHook.dll`, `SppExtComObjHook.dll` will also be deleted.